 Trump Media & Technology Group (TMTG) operates the platform.
 It will be available on Apple App Store and Android beginning February 21, 2022, the annual Presidents’ Day celebration in the U.S.A.

 Truth Social is like Twitter, where users can post and share “retruths.”
 It also features “truth feed” and other sharing options and embedding.

 TRUTH Social and YouTube’s competitor, Rumble

 TMTG partnered with Rumble on December 14, 2021.
 The video platform is a serious and growing competitor and alternative to YouTube.
 It is supported mainly by Trump supporters who dislike how Google-owned YouTube discriminates and cancels conservative content.

-However, people hard a difficult time creating accounts.
-Most mainstream media outlets did not cover the launch, nor did conservatives pundits push it on their platforms.
+However, people had a difficult time creating accounts.
+Most mainstream media outlets did not cover the launch, nor did conservative pundits push it on their platforms.

 Trump’s Truth Social Media seemed to have flopped.
-In March 2022, Elon Musk hinted at the possibility of creating a powerful platform that will compete with Twitter.
+In March 2022, Elon Musk hinted at the possibility of creating a powerful platform to compete with Twitter.